ace-design/JustificationDiagram/README.md

     },
     {
         "Node":{
-	   "@comment": "The node labeled "Build Maven passed"..."
-            "Label":"Build Maven passed",
+	    "@comment": "The node labeled 'Build Maven passed'...", "Label":"Build Maven passed",
             "FilesNumber": [
                 {
-		    "@comment2":"need to check if of the repertory 'justification/examples' have 10 files" "Path":"justification/examples",
+		    "@comment2":"need to check if of the repertory 'justification/examples' have 10 files.", "Path":"justification/examples",
                     "Number":"10"
                 },